AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

     * `metric` (uniform string): the distance metric to return, one of "distance" (Euclidean distance to feature), "distance2" (Euclidean distance squared), "manhattan" or "chebyshev".
 Default is "distance".
     * `period` (float or vector3): the positive integer distance at which the noise function returns the same value for position coordinates repeated at that step.
 Default is 0, meaning the noise is not periodic.
     * `jitter` (float): amount to jitter the cell center position, with smaller values creating a more regular pattern.
 Default is 1.0.
+    * `style` (integer): the output style, one of "distance" (distance to the cell center), or "solid" (constant value for each cell).
+Default is "distance".
     * `position` (vector3): the 3D position at which the noise is evaluated.
 Default is to use the current 3D object-space coordinate.

 <a id="node-unifiednoise2d"> </a>